 Brian is an associate professor of education at St. Elizabeth University in Morristown, NJ, where he coordinates graduate programs in special education and teaches graduate courses in assistive technology.
 A school psychologist with expertise in the area of assistive technology, Brian has a passion for using all kinds of technology in his professional work.

 Friedlander consults to many school districts in the State of New Jersey and has taught thousands of educators how to utilize the tools and methodologies of mind mapping to improve learning in the classroom.
 He is also a consultant in private practice in the area of assistive technology and maintains an active blog at http://assistivetek.blogspot.com.

-Technology’s purpose is to make life easier.
-I hope you’ll join us so that we can help you jumpstart your success!
+The purpose of tech tools is to make life easier.
+Our mission is to help you jumpstart your success!

 Frequently Asked Questions

 What is included in each of the 24 modules?